 - central nervous system 5,7

-May show evidence of bowel wall thickening due to haemorrhage and/or evidence of bowel obstruction.
+May show evidence of bowel wall thickening due to hemorrhage and/or evidence of bowel obstruction.
 Plain film features are however non-specific.

 Echogenic kidneys, target or doughnut sign in case of intussusception.
-IgA vasculitis has also been shown to cause massive scrotal oedema, and can be a source of severe pain in young boys 9.
+IgA vasculitis has also been shown to cause massive scrotal edema and can be a source of severe pain in young boys 9.